Applies to England

 Creating a national network

 The NRN will be a national network of wildlife-rich places.
-Our aim is to expand, improve and connect these places across our towns, cities and countryside.
+Our aim is to expand, improve and connect these places across our cities, towns, countryside and coast.

-The NRN is a major commitment in the government’s 25 Year Environment Plan and part of the forthcoming Nature Strategy.
+The NRN is a major commitment in the government’s 25 Year Environment Plan and enacted by the Environment Act 2021.

 What the NRN will achieve